tarwn/lessthandot-hugo/blogs/content/posts/2010-07-03-msdn-ultimate-subscription-giveaway.md

 So what do you need to do to win this?
 Here is the deal, you will have to answer 3 question in order to win this.

-1) Why do you need this, what are you going to build with this, will it help other people&#8217;s lives?
+1) Why do you need this, what are you going to build with this, will it help other people's lives?

 2) What specific functionality that is only part of Ultimate are you going to use?